OpenKinect/libfreenect/README.md

 ===========

 libfreenect is a userspace driver for the Microsoft Kinect.
-It runs on \*nix, OSX, and Windows and supports
+It runs on Linux, OSX, and Windows and supports

 - RGB and Depth Images
 - Motors